jedi-academy/learn-4711/data/lessons/week05.md

 There were 32-34 responders.

-I have interpreted and aggregated some of the results, in hopefully an appropriate fashion.
-It was hard, because there were a lot of answers, covering a lot of different interpretations - that suggests I could do a better job of preparing the online lesson, so it is more focused.

 ##WEEK 5 – MODELS

-###What do *you* think the most important takeaways are from this lesson?

-- Base models	6
-- Object-relational mapping	6
-- CI model conventions (name, extends, oading it before using it....)
-3
-- Database utilities and configuration	3
-- query builder can be used for an O-O approach to db queries	3
-- CodeIgniter is uses data access layer models	2
-- Implementing Models, usage of base models, and CI_Model	2
-- Migrations	2
-- Models loaded can access controller properties	2
-- MVC overview	2
-- Active record models
-- CI has two classes for manipulating databasees
-- CI_model gives access to controller properties inside the model
-- Collaboration
-- Component model
-- Configuration of our database files
-- creating models
-- CRUD methods
-- Database drivers
-- Database migrations/use
-- Database queries and manipulation inside models
-- Database relationship with models
-- Different ways to work with a database in CI
-- Extending CI core classes
-- General Conventions
-- Github
-- How models work with db drivers and how to build queries.
-- How to configure different environments and setup a database to work in that environment.
-- how to implement base models
-- implementing database
-- Intro to the Object Relational DB model.
-- Javabeans
-- Learning how the database works
-- Methods to get data from a database.
-- model best practices
-- Model concepts (Javabeans, ORM)
-- Model for database connection or mock data
-- Model functions concist mainly of CRUD
-- model structure
-- Models help us to work with the database along side the code
-- Modling comventions
-- Queries
-- RDB models
-- Some of the best practices or conventions with using these tools
-- the issues with MVC
-- The role of the model and how the framework can make using a database simpler
-- The rules and conventions needed for our future "submissions"
-- The usage of models and how to initialize models for use with our CI project.
-- to understand how to use deal with entity model
-- usage of db driver vs query builder and how they involve with database to make our lifes easier
-- using codeignitor models
-- Using models in CI
-- What a model is, how it is used, how to extend other models, how to design functions for a model.

 ###What are topics from the lesson that *you* feel need more or better explanation?

 - Component Models	5